 The tenets of this uneven internationalism were not left unchallenged, however.
 This article has demonstrated that the programmes were a testing ground, which also related to the aims that various subjects attached to travel to Israel and the experience of participants.
 In contacting Holocaust survivors, some visitors differentiated themselves from other participants: they began to think, albeit in a fragmented manner, about the context in which the Holocaust had emerged and/or about their individual guilt, sometimes motivated by their perceptions of religious faith.
 Meanwhile, the Cold War was a crucial factor in differentiating organisers' aims.
-Key organisers, including the secular left Falcons and Protestant Aktion Sühnezeichen, did not endorse West Germany's campaign against East Germany.
+Key organizers, including the secular left Falcons and Protestant Aktion Sühnezeichen, did not endorse West Germany's campaign against East Germany.
 Moreover, to forestall contact between Arabs and East Germany, Christian Democrat organisers of travel from West Germany to Israel aimed to reach out to both Israeli Jews and Arabs in Israel and the Middle East in general.

 It was mostly in the aftermath of the Six-Day War, however - and particularly during the 1970s - that young West Germans reached out further to Arabs living in Israeli territories.
-Moreover, the 1970s witnessed the growing involvement of the West German state in standardising organised youth exchanges between West Germany and Israel, also encouraging more contact with Arabs in Israel.157 The unfolding of such contact between
+Moreover, the 1970s witnessed the growing involvement of the West German state in standardising organised youth exchanges between West Germany and Israel, also encouraging more contact with Arabs in Israel.
+The unfolding of such contact between West Germans, Jews and Arabs in Israel offers scope for further investigation in the future.

-157Haase, op. cit., 99-104.
+&lt;sup>156 Haase, op. cit., 99-104.